 All About Parliament

-What are the strengths and weaknesses of select committees?
+What are the strengths and weaknesses of UK Parliament Select Committees?

-MPs work across party lines and so this gives their recommendations greater authority than if they were just being proposed by a political party.
+- MPs work across party lines.
+This gives their recommendations greater authority than if they were just being proposed by a political party.
 The Government has to reply to the report.
 The fact that a minister is being questioned may lead his or her Department to revise their policy to avoid the embarrassment of being shown up by the Committee.
 Even if there is no immediate change in policy it may happen over time by helping the arguments of interest groups or strengthening the hand of one Government Agency or section in a Department against another that is resisting change.